Expert advice on Injecting the Piriform Fossa

 Level 7 Diploma in Botox & Dermal Filler – our Master’s level, Ofqual regulated course provides in-depth anatomical, theoretical and practical aesthetics training.
 This includes treating both the nasolabial folds directly and the piriform fossa, depending on patient presentations.

-To find out more about the best aesthetic medicine course for your needs, book a call with our courses advisor, Christine Slater.
-She’ll happily talk you through the relevant choices, requirements and payment options, finding you your perfect pathway to becoming #HarleyTrained.
+To find out more about the best aesthetic medicine course for your needs, book a call with our courses advisors.
+They’ll happily talk you through the relevant choices, requirements and payment options, finding you your perfect pathway to becoming #HarleyTrained.